DialogueMaker/plugin/src/DialogueClientScript/Triggers/README.md

 You can create new settings in that NPC's `DialogueServer` ModuleScript, and handle them from your trigger script.
 For example, we added multiple DialogueServer-level settings for pre-installed triggers.
 To see how we handle them, check out the [pre-installed triggers](#pre-installed-triggers).

 ## Pre-installed triggers
 For organization, pre-installed triggers are located in the "Triggers" folder of the DialogueClientScript.
+You can configure or use them for your game.
+If you edit the scripts, ensure that a tag labeled "DialogueMaker_Custom" is on the script so it doesn't get overwritten by the "Reset Scripts" button.

 * [Trigger conversations with a ClickDetector](./ClickDetectorTrigger.client.lua)
 * [Trigger conversations with a prompt region part](./PromptRegionTrigger.client.lua)